rtaylor02/javarchitect/_posts/2026-05-03-architecture-patterns-and-antipatterns.md

 ![Data-based Contract Pattern](../images/posts/architecture_patterns_and_antipatterns/data_based_contract_pattern.png)

-Hydrated contract
+Characteristics:
+- We transfer hydrated contract to each service

 ### Key-based Contract Pattern

 ![Key-based Contract Pattern](../images/posts/architecture_patterns_and_antipatterns/key_based_contract_pattern.png)

+Characteristics:
-Only the values each service needs.
+- We only transfer the values each service needs

-We touch the DB a lot.
+- We touch the DB a lot

 ### Comparison